Derwent Whittlesey’s Classification Of World Agricultural Regions

 This type of agriculture can be very productive and can provide a good income for farmers.
 However, it is also labour-intensive and can be expensive to implement.
 It is practised in densely populated regions of Europe, North America, and Asia.

-Plantation agriculture: In this type of agriculture a single crop or a small number of crops are grown on a large scale, typically for commercial purposes.
-Plantation agriculture is often practised in tropical and subtropical regions, where the climate is suitable for growing high-value crops such as coffee, cocoa, tea, sugar cane, rubber, and palm oil.
+In this type of agriculture, farmers grow a single crop or a small number of crops on a large scale, typically for commercial purposes.
+They often practice this in tropical and subtropical regions, where the climate suits high-value crops like coffee, cocoa, tea, sugar cane, rubber, and palm oil.

 Plantation agriculture is characterized by the following features: